Enjoying our puzzle hints?

 Blue group: U.S. STATE ABBREVIATIONS

-These are all official abbreviations for states in the United States, used in postal addresses and other formal contexts.
-They are standardized by the US Postal Service to facilitate efficient mail sorting and delivery.
+These are all official abbreviations for states in the United States, used in a variety of contexts such as mailing addresses and geographic information systems.
+They are standardized and widely recognized.

 Purple group: PUNCH